-I love knitting because it has this mindful quality to it and therefore I find it so calming.
+Knitting has this mindful quality to it and therefore I find it so calming.

-As long as my hands are moving to the rhythm of the needles, I am in zen and my spirit is calm.
+Knitting calms my mind because as long as my hands are moving to the rhythm of the needles, I am in zen and my spirit is calm.

 Spinning the wool is so meditative and will transport you into a zen meditative state that will leave you feeling calm and happier.

-It allows you to capture the beauty of any moment and is a great way to explore your world.
+Photography allows you to capture the beauty of any moment and is a great way to explore your world.

 Even just taking pictures of other people allows you to capture their happy emotions and that can help you feel better too.

-You can combine photography with other mindful activities like hiking and reap the benefits of exercise, enjoying captivating nature, and capturing it on film to enjoy later.
+You can combine photography with other mindful activities like hiking and reap the benefits of exercise, enjoying nature, and capturing it on film to enjoy later.